jose-techcode/Spring-Product/README.md

 # 1. Spring Product

-The Spring Product is a project that trains CRUD, REST, GraphQL and SOAP operations with Spring Boot, as well as testing, caching, and messaging.
+The Spring Product is a project that trains CRUD, REST, GraphQL and SOAP with Spring Boot, as well as testing, caching, and messaging.

 # 2. Technologies